DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

-An employer who has reason to doubt the validity of a medical certification may require the employee to obtain a second opinion at the employer's expense in accordance with 29 C.F.R.
-825.307(b).
-If the opinions of the employee's and the employer's designated health-care providers differ, the employer may require the employee to obtain certification from a third health-care provider, again at the employer's expense in accordance with 29 C.F.R.
-825.307(c).
+If a district has reason to doubt the validity of a medical certification, the district may require the employee to obtain a second opinion at the district's expense.
+If the opinions of the employee's and the district's designated health-care providers differ, the district may require the employee to obtain certification from a third health-care provider, again at the district's expense.
 29 C.F.R.
-825.307(b)–(c)
+825.307(b), (c)

 Foreign Medical Certification

-The employer may ask for the same information when obtaining recertification as that permitted for the original certification.
-As part of the information allowed to be obtained on recertification for leave taken because of a serious health condition, the employer may provide the health-care provider with a record of the employee's absence pattern and ask the health-care provider if the serious health condition and need for leave is consistent with such a pattern.
+As part of the recertification for leave taken because of a serious health condition, the district may provide the health-care provider with a record of the employee's absence pattern and ask the health-care provider if the serious health condition and need for leave is consistent with such a pattern.

 29 C.F.R.
 825.308